• Skip to primary navigation

 2 - Miso Soup with Assorted Vegetables

-Soup is always a great addition to any meal, and it can help your taste buds recover from the burst of flavors and help you enjoy your other meals better.
+Soup is always a good addition to any meal, and it can help your palate recover from the burst of flavors and help you enjoy your other meals better.

-Miso is one soup that pairs well with any Japanese meal, including Sashimi.
+Miso is one soup that pairs well with any Japanese meal, including Sashimi - and for a heartier fish pairing, review miso cod side ideas for robust complements.

 You can load your miso soup with lots of green onions and tofu.